roboflow/inference/docs/workflows/create_and_run.md

 ## Step 4: Classify dog breeds with second stage model

-We are then going to add an classification model thar runs on each crop to classify its content.
+We are then going to add a classification model that runs on each crop to classify its content.
 We will use Roboflow Universe model `dog-breed-xpaq6/1`.
-Please make sure that in block configuration, property `Image` points to Dynamic Crop output named `crops`.
+Please make sure that in the block configuration, the `Image` property points to the `crops` output of the  Dynamic Crop block.

 ![Add OCR](https://media.roboflow.com/inference/adding_secondary_model.png)

-## Step 5: Replace Bounding Boxes classes with classification model prediction
+## Step 5: Replace Bounding Box classes with classification model predictions

-When each crop is classified, we would like to assign class predicted for each crop (dog breed) as a class of bounding box with dog.
-To do this we use Detections Classes Replacement block, which accepts reference to predictions of object detection model, as well as reference to classification results on crops.
+When each crop is classified, we would like to assign the class predicted for each crop (dog breed) as a class of the dog bounding boxes from the object detection model .
+To do this we use Detections Classes Replacement block, which accepts a reference to predictions of a object detection model, as well as a reference to the classification results on the crops.

 ![Add Classes Replacement](https://media.roboflow.com/inference/detections_classes_replacement.png)

 ## Step 6: Visualise predictions

-As a final step of workflow, we would like to visualize our predictions.
+As a final step of the workflow, we would like to visualize our predictions.
 We will use two visualization blocks: Bounding Box Visualization and Label Visualization chained together.
-At first, add Bounding Box Visualization referring to `$inputs.image` in Image property (that's the image sent as your input to workflow), the second step (Label Visualization) however, should point to the output of Bounding Box Visualization step.
-Both visualization steps should refer to predictions from Detections Classes Replacement step.
+At first, add Bounding Box Visualization referring to `$inputs.image` for the Image property (that's the image sent as your input to workflow), the second step (Label Visualization) however, should point to the output of Bounding Box Visualization step.
+Both visualization steps should refer to predictions from the Detections Classes Replacement step.

 ![Add Visualisation](https://media.roboflow.com/inference/adding_visualization.png)